MikeRogers0-YouTube/jasmine-js-sample/README.md

 ## Other things to look at

 - https://github.com/mochajs/mocha - Similar, but I found this one a bit easier to setup.
+- https://travis-ci.org/ - Eventually we'll setup this to run in CI, so when a PR is made we can verify it has not broken anything.